drostlab/myTAI/README.md

 Although transcriptome information is a useful start to study the molecular mechanisms underlying a biological process of interest (molecular phenotype), they rarely capture __how__ these expression patterns emerged in the first place or to __what extent__ they are possibly constrained, thereby neglecting the evolutionary history and developmental constraints of genes contributing to the overall pool of expressed transcripts.

-To overcome this limitation, the `myTAI` package introduces procedures summarized under the term `evolutionary transcriptomics` to integrate gene age information into classical gene expression analysis. `Gene age inference` can be performed with [various existing software](https://drostlab.github.io/myTAI/articles/Introduction.html#retrieval-of-phylogenetic-or-taxonomic-information), but we recommend using [GenEra](https://github.com/josuebarrera/GenEra) or [orthomap](https://github.com/kullrich/orthomap), since they address published shortcomings of `gene age inference` ([see detailed discussion here](https://drostlab.github.io/myTAI/articles/Phylostratigraphy.html)).
+To overcome this limitation, the `myTAI` package introduces procedures summarized under the term `evolutionary transcriptomics` to integrate gene age information into classical gene expression analysis. `Gene age inference` can be performed with [various existing software](https://drostlab.github.io/myTAI/articles/Introduction.html#retrieval-of-phylogenetic-or-taxonomic-information), but we recommend using [GenEra](https://github.com/josuebarrera/GenEra), since they address published shortcomings of `gene age inference` ([see detailed discussion here](https://drostlab.github.io/myTAI/articles/Phylostratigraphy.html)).
 In addition, users can easily retrieve [previously precomputed gene age information](https://github.com/drostlab/published_phylomaps) via our data package [phylomapr](https://github.com/LotharukpongJS/phylomapr).

 Evolutionary transcriptomics studies can serve as a first approach to screen _in silico_ for the potential existence of evolutionary and developmental constraints within a biological process of interest.
 This is achieved by quantifying transcriptome conservation patterns and their underlying gene sets in biological processes.
 The exploratory analysis functions implemented in `myTAI` provide users with a standardized, automated and statistically sound framework to detect and analyze patterns of evolutionary constraints in any transcriptome dataset of interest.